daokunzhang/HSCA/README.md

+# HSCA

-# Code for ICDM-2016 paper "Homophily, Structure, and Content Augmented Network Representation Learning"
+Code for ICDM-2016 paper "Homophily, Structure, and Content Augmented Network Representation Learning"

 The main program is start.m.